physimals/physimals/_pages/home.md

 [Precision Imaging Beacon](https://www.nottingham.ac.uk/research/beacons-of-excellence/precision-imaging/precision-imaging.aspx){:target="_blank"}
 and part of the [Sir Peter Mansfield Imaging Centre](https://www.nottingham.ac.uk/research/groups/spmic/index.aspx){:target="_blank"} in the
 School of Medicine, University of Nottingham.
-We are an interdisciplinary team who seek to use medical imaging technology to make measurements of physiology when and where they happen in the human body.
+We are an interdisciplinary team who use medical imaging technology to make measurements of physiological processes when and where they happen in the human body.

 <p> &nbsp; </p>